Legality of incest

 Laws regarding incest (i.e. sexual activity between family members or close relatives) vary considerably between jurisdictions, and depend on the type of sexual activity and the nature of the family relationship of the parties involved, as well as the age and sex of the parties.
-Besides legal prohibitions, at least some forms of incest are also socially taboo or frowned upon in most cultures around the world.
+Besides legal prohibitions and medical discouragements, at least some forms of incest are also socially taboo or frowned upon in most cultures around the world.

 Incest laws may involve restrictions on marriage, which also vary between jurisdictions.
 When incest involves an adult and a child (under the age of consent) it is considered to be a form of child sexual abuse.

 Degrees of relationship

 Laws regarding incest are sometimes expressed in terms of degrees of relationship.
 The degree of relationship is calculated by adding the number of generations back to a closest common ancestor of each individual.
 Consanguinity (but not affinity) relationships may be summarized as follows: